 Having a streamlined process for clinical rounding, follow-up management, and data analysis allows leadership teams to turn disparate data into actionable infection prevention strategies.
 This makes it simple for managers to identify areas of improvement within an organization and reduce the number of HAIs that occur in the future.

 An effective safety program is one that includes an action plan for infection prevention.
 By following the above strategies, organizations can decrease the prevalence of HAIs and get closer to zero harm.

-With Performance Health Partner’s Quality and PI Solution, healthcare organizations can reduce HAIs and drastically improve quality of care.
-With access to streamlined reporting, real-time notifications, and smart analytics, healthcare organizations can take a data informed approach towards HAI control and prevention.
-To learn more, visit performancehealthus.com/quality-and-performance-improvement or request a demo here.
+With access to streamlined reporting, real-time notifications, and smart analytics, healthcare organizations can take a data-informed approach towards HAI control and prevention.
+Learn how.